Sensing for Justice (SensJus)

 The combination between the legal dimension and a more hard-science topic such as citizen science, and the use of art and story-telling to complement the scientific inquiry makes the project very innovative and different from other projects in the field.

-After completing the legal practice and passing the qualifying examination, Anna is Qualified Barrister in environmental and climate law under the Bar Association of Rome, following cases at the Law Firm Dini-Saltalamacchia and at Systasis – Study Centre for the Management of Environmental Conflicts, Milan.
+Anna is also qualified lawyer in environmental and climate law under the Bar Association of Rome, following cases at Systasis – Study Centre for the Management of Environmental Conflicts, Milan.
+Previously, she worked as a lawyer for Greenpeace International, Amsterdam, and for the Association of Affected People by Chevron-Texaco, Ecuador.

 Content by this speaker